unpackAI/BL101/🏝 Sandbox/setup-wallet.md

 ![Pin Metamask to Browser](images/pin_metamask.png
 )

->MetaMask will be your most important tool in the blockchain world.
-The nice thing about MetaMask: it allows you to use `testnets`.
-Testnets are ... which allow you to discover, play around and test your application.
-You can also deposit money (i.e. tokens) on your testnet.
-But if you want to buy a real NFT you need to use your mainnet with real `ETH` *Let's add some money to your wallet ...*

-### Add Testnet

 ### One word about accounts
-You cann add more accounts to your wallet. *(This can be useful e.g. to learn how to transfer money between accounts.)* Every account will then be available in all your testnets and your mainnet.
+You can add more accounts to your wallet. *(This can be useful e.g. to learn how to transfer money between accounts.)* Every account will then be available in all your testnets and your mainnet.
 Every account has an account number (also called `account address`) and a `private key`.
 You will use both quite often.
 Whenever you "change" something on the blockchain (transfer money, mint NFT, etc.) you need your account address and your private key - think of them as your *name* and your *signature*.
 The `secret key` belongs to your wallet and therefore to all your accounts.
 You never use it on the blockchain. *(typical usecases for your secret key is: setting up your wallet on a new computer or smart phone or browser)*

+### Add Testnet
+>MetaMask will be your most important tool in the blockchain world.
+The nice thing about MetaMask: it allows you to use `testnets`.
+Testnets are ... which allow you to discover, play around and test your application.
+You can also deposit money (i.e. tokens) on your testnet.
+But if you want to buy a real NFT you need to use your mainnet with real `ETH` *Let's add some money to your wallet ...*.
+This will also be explained further in the Week 1 Coursebook.

+In order to access and connect to a Testnet it needs to be added to your metamask.
+You can do that by clicking this link: https://umbria.network/connect/ethereum-testnet-rinkeby and press **switch network** after your metamask was prompted to open.

 ### Get `Ether` for your wallet
 The process for adding `ether` to your wallet depends on the testnet.